 The King's Garden is the sixteenth century walled privy garden to Godolphin's state room, the King's Room.
 The perfect sun trap, the King's Garden is a private space for relaxing and absorbing Godolphin's tranquil atmosphere.
 Cloud-like box hedges follow neat paths sheltering the flowering primroses below.
-In spring admire the large flowering magnolia trees providing shaded spots to take a moment to relax and breathe.
+In summer the King's garden becomes a sheltered suntrap with the perfume of the hightly scented roses and lavendar wafting through.

 Side garden paddock